 Your Net Promoter Score is a simple way to measure the satisfaction of your customers over time.
 The more enthusiastic your customers, the less likely they are to churn, and the more likely they are to recommend you to friends and colleagues.

-A large number of companies offer Net Promoter Score functionality.
-But what do these tools look like and how are they different?
+Many companies offer Net Promoter Score functionality.
+What do these tools look like and how are they different?

 Net Promoter Score tools – how they are different